memri/pod/docs/HTTP_API.md

 * `uid` from the json body will be ignored
 * `_type` from the input json will be ignored
 * `dateCreated` from the input json will be ignored
-* If `dateModified` is not set, it will be set by the backend
+* `dateModified` if not present, will be set by the backend
 * `version` from the input json will be ignored, and in fact will be increased by 1 from previous database value.

 ### POST /v1/bulk_action/